Jon Trickett: In opposition

+At the 2010 general election, Trickett was again re-elected with a decreased vote share of 46.8% and a decreased majority of 9,844.

 On 7 October 2011, Trickett was appointed to the Shadow Cabinet as Shadow Minister for the Cabinet Office by Labour Leader Ed Miliband.
 He was re-elected to the House of Commons at the 2015 general election with a majority of 12,078.

-In 2016, a former British National Party candidate was convicted of making an anti-semitic verbal attack upon Trickett.
+At the 2015 general election, Trickett was again re-elected, with an increased vote share of 51.3% and an increased majority of 12,078.

 Trickett was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.

+In February 2016, a former British National Party candidate was convicted of making an anti-semitic verbal attack upon Trickett.

 On 27 June 2016 Trickett was appointed as Shadow Lord President of the Council and Campaigns and Elections Director.
 Later that year, Trickett was appointed Shadow Secretary of State for Business, Innovation and Skills.

 In July 2016, Trickett apologised for comments on Twitter which appeared to liken an attempted coup in Turkey to attempts to oust Jeremy Corbyn.
 Trickett deleted the relevant tweet and apologised, saying: "Okay okay.
 Tweet deleted and withdrawn.
 Shouldn't tweet when feeling ill.
 I apologise sincerely".

+At the snap 2017 general election, Trickett was again re-elected, with an increased vote share of 56% and a decreased majority of 10,174.
+He was again re-elected at the 2019 general election, with a decreased vote share of 37.5% and a decreased majority of 1,180.

 On 5 April 2020, following the election of Keir Starmer as Leader of the Labour Party, Trickett was asked to stand down from his frontbench roles.
 He had backed Rebecca Long-Bailey for the party leadership.

+Due to the 2023 review of Westminster constituencies, Trickett's constituency of Hemsworth was abolished, and replaced with Normanton and Hemsworth.
+At the 2024 general election, Trickett was elected to Parliament as MP for Normanton and Hemsworth with 47.5% of the vote and a majority of 6,662.

+Starmer government

+In September 2024, Trickett was the only MP from the Labour Party to vote for a parliamentary motion which would block the Labour government's plan to means test the Winter Fuel Payment for pensioners, becoming part of the significant backlash to it, arguing that this reform would lead to a further increase in poverty among pensioners during the coming winter, which he warned would be "extremely difficult for my constituents of all ages".
+Trickett had supported the introduction of the payment as a universal benefit to pensioners, by Labour chancellor Gordon Brown in 1997.